 - Re-elected on Sept.
 27, 1982, and April 21, 1986;

 - Served as Deputy Speaker of the Legislative Assembly, and elected Speaker in March 1984, the first woman in Prince Edward Island to hold both positions;

-- Served on various committees, including standing committee on education, agriculture as well as tourism and parks;
+- Served on various committees, including Standing Committee on Education, Standing Committee on Agriculture as well as Standing Committee on Tourism and Parks;

 - Travelled as a delegate to Commonwealth Parliamentary Association conferences in Canada, Kenya, Westminster and Isle of Man.

-Reid was appointed as lieutenant governor of Prince Edward Island on Aug.
+Reid was appointed as Lieutenant Governor of Prince Edward Island on Aug.
 16,1990, and served until 1995.
-She was the first female to serve in that role in the province and in Atlantic Canada.
+She was the first woman to serve in that role in the province and in Atlantic Canada.

 Reid spends her free time with her ever-growing family and still have a keen interest in politics and the Progressive Conservative Party of Prince Edward Island.
 She passed away June 22, 2023.